Foods and Activities that Help Satisfy Food Cravings

-How do you stop yourself from nighttime binging?
-You have the power to control your body’s food cravings.
-Take charge by eating foods and doing activities that reduce the desire to snack on junk food.
+How do you stop yourself from nighttime food cravings?
+Learn healthy hobbies, practice good habits, and eat nutritious snacks to control the urge to binge on food.
+Take charge by eating foods and doing activities that you enjoy and that reduce the desire to snack on junk food.

 I’ve been there.
 I still get there.
 A sudden urging surfaces like a voice that demands, “GO EAT.
 I WON’T BE SATISFIED UNTIL YOU DO.”
 Obediently, I hurry to the pantry or fridge to find a snack that will satisfy that unidentifiable food craving.